by Megan Stals

 9. Vanguard Australian Fixed Interest Index ETF ($VAF)

 VAF is for those looking to add fixed-income securities into their portfolio.
 Tracking the Bloomberg Ausbond Composite Index, VAF invests in bonds that have a rating of BBB- and above, which means they hold only high-quality government, corporate, and overseas bonds.
-The fund currently has holdings from over 200 fixed-income issuers and has a weighted average coupon of 2.7%.
-With rising interest rates, it is likely that VAF will have higher coupon bonds in the near future.

 10. Vanguard Australian Government Bond Index ETF ($VGB)

-Similar to VAF above, VGB is a fixed-income Vanguard ETF – but this time, specifically for Australian government bonds.
-As a result, the minimum bond rating for VGB's holdings is AA and above.
 By investing in VGB, one would not have to worry about bond prices as Vanguard promotes this fund as protection from capital volatility.
 The fund currently has 153 different holdings with a weighted average coupon rate of 2.6%.

 How to invest in Vanguard ETFs in Australia?

-1. Open a stock investing account
+1. Find a stock investing platform

 2. Fund your account

-Complete an application with your personal and financial details.
-Fund your account with a bank transfer, debit card or even Apple/Google Pay.
+Open an account by completing an application with your personal and financial details.
+Fund your account with a bank transfer, PayTo, debit card or even Apple/Google Pay.

-3. Search for the ETF ticker symbol
+3. Search for the ETF name

-4. Choose an order type and buy the asset
+4. Set a market or limit order and buy the shares

-Buy on any trading day with a market, limit or stop order.
-Look into dollar cost averaging to spread out your risk, which smooths out buying at consistent intervals.
+Buy on any trading day using a market order, or a limit order to delay your purchase of the asset until it reaches your desired price.
+You may wish to look into dollar cost averaging to spread out your risk, which smooths out buying at consistent intervals.

 5. Monitor your investment